 In this chapter, we will continue working with the Arrange View.
-As we want to start working with clips and adjusting their basic parameters, we must first learn about the Browser Panel.
-Then we will investigate inserting clips and moving them around in the Arranger Timeline Panel, which leads us to playing back Arranger contents and understanding basic transport functions.
+Taking our knowledge of the browser (see chapter 4), we will see how to drag in clips and move them around.
+Then we'll adjust their basic parameters in the Arranger Timeline Panel, which leads us to playing back Arranger contents and understanding basic transport functions.
 Finally, we will see how to record new clips.